 - They should be completely dry within two to four hours, depending on their original water content.

-Microwaving provides an even faster way of drying herbs.
+Microwaving provides an even faster way to dry herbs.
 Keep in mind, you don't want to cook the herbs, you just want to dry them for storage and future use.

-- Spread the herbs on a paper plate.
+- Spread the herbs onto a paper plate.